GiulioBag/SVM-vs-Knn/README.md

 ![Decision boundaries when
 $C$=0.01.](immagini/linear_svm/val_linear_c=0_01.png)

-The decision boundaries obtained for $C = 0.001$ is due to the fact that the weight given to the errors committed in the train set, $C$, is so low that it does not affect the objective function of the SVM.
+The decision boundaries obtained for *C = 0.001* is due to the fact that the weight given to the errors committed in the train set, *C*, is so low that it does not affect the objective function of the SVM.
 The only purpose of the classifier is therefore to obtain wider margins that are possible.